Lorena Bućan: 2019–2024: Early solo career

+On 13 November 2023, "Ženska snaga" (Woman's Strength) was released as a single written by Vjekoslava Huljić, and arranged by Hrvoje Domazet and Ivan Huljić.
+The song debuted at number 31 on HR Top 40 for the week ending 13 November 2023.
+The following week, the song moved to its new peak position of 10.
+It last appeared on the chart for the week ending 1 January 2024 at the position of 33, after having spent eight weeks on it.

+2024–present: Magazin lead vocalist

+In November 2024, she became the new lead vocalist of famous Croatian band Magazin, replacing Andrea Šušnjara who was their vocalist for 14 years.
+On 8 November 2024, they released "Nesvjestica", their first single with Lorena as the lead vocalist.
+On 5 December 2024, Magazin was announced as one of contestants of the upcoming Dora 2025.
+They entered the contest with the song "AaAaA."

 Artistry

 Due to her high vocal register and versatile capabilities, critics compared Lorena to Doris Dragović.
 Despite seeing that as a compliment, she shared with the public that she would not like to be called a "successor" to some singers.
 Her mentor and main collaborator Tonči Huljić also complimented her for the use of emotions in her interpretations.
+She cited his piece of advice to "stay herself" as very valuable.
 Lorena has cited Jelena Rozga as her favorite Croatian singer and someone she has listened to since a young age.